Council Tax Reduction

 If you are liable to pay rent and are on a low income, you may get Housing Benefit to help pay your rent.
 You can pick up a Housing Benefit Application form at any of the Council's Service Points, Housing & Property Services Offices or in the Current Documents section of the right hand side of this page.

-If you are a housing association tenant please also complete the Housing Benefit Payments form (364kb doc) and return it with your Application for Housing Benefit, Council Tax Benefit and Second Adult Rebate.
+If you are a housing association tenant please also complete the Housing Benefit Payments form (364kb doc) and return it with your Application for Housing Benefit, Council Tax Reduction and Second Adult Rebate.
 Please return your completed application form and all the necessary evidence to one of our designated offices.
 Click here for a list of all our designated offices.

 You should only make one application for benefit which will be processed on your joint resources if you are: